Oklahoma Court Records

 What Are Traffic Violations And Infractions In Oklahoma?

 In Oklahoma, traffic violations and infractions are offenses that occur when motorists don’t adhere to the state’s traffic laws.
 The District Court of the Oklahoma judiciary system hears traffic-related cases.
 Infractions are minor traffic offenses that motorists may clear up by paying off fines incurred and other related fees.
-Individuals that commit traffic infractions are usually not mandated to appear before a traffic court.
+Individuals who commit traffic infractions are usually not mandated to appear before a traffic court.
 Unlike infractions, traffic violations are more severe offenses and may attract penalties such as heavy fines or incarceration.
 A traffic violation may lead to either a misdemeanor or felony conviction, depending on its severity.

 What Are Felony Traffic Violations In Oklahoma?

-Felony traffic violations are offenses that attract severe penalties due to the serious damages it may cause.
+Felony traffic violations are offenses that attract severe penalties due to the serious damages they may cause.
 A traffic violation is considered a felony if it results in serious bodily injuries or major destruction of properties.
 In some cases, a recurring misdemeanor offense is classified as a felony.

-The penalties attached to felony traffic violations depend on the type of offense.
+The penalties attached to felony traffic violations generally depend on the type of offense.
 Under Section 17–102 of the Oklahoma Motor Vehicle statutes, persons convicted of felony traffic offenses are liable to incarceration for no less than one year and no more than five years.
 The court may also penalize offenders.

 Examples Of Felony Traffic Violations In Oklahoma